NGC 4993, the shell galaxy host of GW170817: constraints on the recent galactic merger: Discussion

-Here, we derive a broad estimate of the probability that the binary-neutron-star (BNS) progenitor of the gravitational-wave event originates in the accreted secondary galaxy.
-We assume that the delay-time distribution of the BNS coalescence follows $t^{-1}$, where $t$ is the time since the BNS formation.
-We adopt a minimum delay time of 1\,Myr.
-A typical stellar mass ratio of a shell-producing galaxy merger is around 1:10.
-For a 10\,Gyr old stellar population in the primary galaxy and 400\,Myr for the secondary, there is a roughly equal chance, that the BNS come from the old and young population.
-If we assume 10\,\% of stars in secondary galaxy formed 400\,Myr ago and the rest is 10\,Gyr old, then the probability that the BNS originates in the secondary is about 17\,\%.
+Here, we derive a broad estimate of the probability that the BNS progenitor of the gravitational-wave event originates in the accreted secondary galaxy.
+The delay-time distribution of the BNS coalescence is expected to follow $t^{-1}$, where $t$ is the time since the BNS formation, and the minimum delay time between the binary formation and coalescence is assumed to be around 20\,Myr \citep{bns1,bns2,bns3}.
+The minimum delay time is smaller than the expected accuracy of our estimate of the galactic-merger time, and we can neglect it.
+Hence, the probability, $P_{1}$, that the BNS come from a population of stars with mass $M_{1}$ and age $t_{1}$ is simply

+where $M_{\mathrm{tot}}$ is the total mass of all stellar populations in the galaxy, and $C$ is a normalization, ensuring that the overall probability is equal to one.